Global regularity and large time behavior for some inviscid Oldroyd-B models in $\mathbb{R}^2$: Introduction

 T. M. Elgindi and F. Rousset \cite{2015Elgindi} first proved global regularity for the 2-D Oldroyd-B type models \eqref{eq0} with $\nu=0$.
 Later on, T. M. Elgindi and J. Liu \cite{2015Elgindi1} obtained global strong solutions of the 3-D case under the assumption that initial data is sufficiently small.
+For the case $a=0$, P. Constantin, J. Wu, J. Zhao and Y. Zhu \cite{P.Constantin} established the global well-posedness of the inviscid Oldroyd-B models for fractional dissipation with small data.

 Taking $\nu>0$ and $\mu=0$ in \eqref{eq0}, we obtain the classical Oldroyd-B model.
 In \cite{Guillope1990}, C. Guillop\'e, and J. C. Saut first showed that the Oldroyd-B model admits a unique global strong solution in Sobolev spaces.
 The $L^p$-setting was given by E. Fern\'andez-Cara, F.Guill\'en and R. Ortega \cite{Fernandez-Cara}.
-The week solutions of the Oldroyd-B model were proved by P. L. Lions and N. Masmoudi \cite{Lions-Masmoudi} for the case $b=0$.
+The weak solutions of the Oldroyd-B model were proved by P. L. Lions and N. Masmoudi \cite{Lions-Masmoudi} for the case $b=0$.
 Notice that the problem for the case $b\neq0$ is still open, see \cite{2011Global,Masmoudi2013}.
 Later on, J. Y. Chemin and N. Masmoudi \cite{Chemin2001} proved the existence and uniqueness of strong solutions in homogenous Besov spaces with critical index of regularity.
 Optimal decay rates for solutions to the 3-D Oldroyd-B model were obtained by M. Hieber, H. Wen and R. Zi \cite{2019OldroydB}.
-An approach based on the deformation tensor can be found in \cite{Lei-Zhou2005,Lei2008,2010On,2010On1,Zhang-Fang2012}.
+An approach based on the deformation tensor can be found in \cite{Li2,Li1,Lei2008,Lei-Zhou2005,2010On,2010On1,Zhang-Fang2012}.